Like many organisations, we've been working to discuss, learn, share and take a long hard look at our responsibility to address racism.

-Our Chair and CEO are also joining with other leaders in the sector to take the following steps specifically in relation to speaking at panels and events, or participating in committees, boards and working groups to create space for diverse voices to be heard and influence change.
+Our Chair and CEO are also joining with other leaders in the sector to take the following steps, specifically about speaking at panels and events or participating in committees, boards and working groups to create space for diverse voices to be heard and influence change.

 We are committing to:

-- Be part of groups and committees that are actively inclusive, and to ask who isn’t at the table, who should be and how can we get them there?
+- Be part of groups and committees that are actively inclusive, and ask who isn’t at the table, who should be, and how we can get them there

 - Be part of panels where at least 50% of the panel is female and 20% from diverse racial backgrounds

-- Always be asking ourselves, our teams and other organisers if we are making sure a wide range of voices and lived experiences are heard in our own events and those we participate in.
+- Always ask ourselves, our teams and other organisers if we are making sure a wide range of voices and lived experiences are heard in our own events and those we participate in.

 We know that we need to keep learning.
-Our commitments will not end systemic racism but as a result of these commitments, we envisage an organisation that is more reflective, more representative and more relevant.
+Our commitments will not end systemic racism, but as a result of these commitments, we envisage a more reflective, representative and relevant organisation.

 Every step on that journey will equip us better to deliver our vision of good mental health for all.